White Breasted Nuthatch Upside Down Behavior

-Today’s featured photo is a little friend I spotted in my Arkansas yard a few days ago – a White-breasted Nuthatch!
-For those of you who haven’t seen my previous post on these amazing birds, you can check out more photos and details here: White-breasted Nuthatches in My Arkansas Yard
+Today’s featured photo is a little visitor I spotted in my Arkansas yard a few days ago, a White-breasted Nuthatch.
+If you missed my earlier post on these birds, you can find more photos and details here: White-breasted Nuthatches in My Arkansas Yard

 White-breasted Nuthatch Hanging From A Vine